Accessibility

 Clear language

-Everything is written to be understood quickly.
+Everything in the app is written to be understood quickly, without clinical or technical jargon.

 -